Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 The Islands are a hot spot in the summer for swimming and kayaking as well as just enjoying the sunshine.

-And don’t worry if you visit takes you over during the winter months because there are tons of skating opportunities and cross country ski trails to check out too!
+And don’t worry if you’re visiting during the winter months because there are tons of skating opportunities and cross country ski trails to check out too!

 What to Do on the Toronto Islands

-Being on an island means your surrounded by water, of course, so what better what to enjoy it than by getting out for a paddle.
+Being on an island means your’re surrounded by water, of course.
+So what better what to enjoy it than by getting out for a paddle on Lake Ontario.

 There are kayak and canoe rentals that you can take advantage of either on the island or from the city centre.